skippyr/river-dreams/README.md

   + root status.
   + current directory with an icon if it is a home directory.
   + directory ownership.
-  + git branch and its status.
+  + git branch and its status with numeric indicators.
   + hidden files quantity.
   + git ignored files quantity.
   + active Docker containers quantity.